robsimmons/dusa/README.md

 - [Source code at sourcehut](https://git.sr.ht/~robsimmons/dusa)
 - [Issue tracker at sourcehut](https://todo.sr.ht/~robsimmons/Dusa)

-Dusa was initially developed by Rob Simmons and Chris Martens wile Rob attended [Recurse Center](https://www.recurse.com/) in Fall 2023.
+Dusa was initially developed by Rob Simmons and Chris Martens while Rob attended [Recurse Center](https://www.recurse.com/) in Fall 2023.
 Recurse center is a great place to think about ambitious projects like this in a supportive environment full of interesting people!